RodrigoSanchez/SBP/README.md

-# SBP - A simple static setup for quick HTML prototyping or building "one-off"
+# SBP - A simple boilerplate setup for quick HTML prototyping or building "one-off" static pages.
-static pages.

 ## Description